nolanMinsung/ExpandableCell/README.md

   Simply inherit `ExpandableCell`, register it in `ExpandableCellCollectionViewController`, and set up your data source.

 ### Other Features
-- Currently optimized for a single-section layout with multiple cells in one row.
+- Currently optimized for a layout with cells and sections in one row.
-  Support for multiple sections is planned for future updates.

 ---